 You can verify operation of any of the different run-time kits by executing the sample programs.
-These can be found in the different sample directories (sample_ber, sample_der, sample_per, and/or sample_xer depending on what run-time kits were installed).
+These can be found in the different sample directories (sample_ber, sample_der, sample_per, etc. depending on what run-time kits were installed).

 Assuming that ASN1C was installed in /opt/asn1c-v700, testing the C BER employee sample program would look like this: